 St George Church

 The school has as a close affiliation with St Georges Church located on Toddington village green.
-The Reverend Anne is a regular visitor and provides the school with spiritual guidance.
+The Reverend Linda is a regular visitor and provides the school with spiritual guidance.

 The History of Toddington St George – courtesy of Friends of Toddington Parish Church